opendaylight/ovsdb/docs/ovsdb-user-guide.rst

    database schema.

-These plugins are normally installed and used automatically by higher level applications such as odl-ovsdb-openstack; however, they can also be installed separately and used via their REST APIs as is described in the following sections.
+These plugins are normally installed and used automatically by higher level applications such as odl-netvirt-openstack; however, they can also be installed separately and used via their REST APIs as is described in the following sections.